C. George Boeree

 Sociobiology "versus" Culture

-Many psychologists, sociologist, anthropologists, and others are wary of the explanations -- convincing though they sometimes are -- of the sociobiologists: For every sociobiological explanation, we can find a cultural explanation as well.
+Many psychologists, sociologists, anthropologists, and others are wary of the explanations -- convincing though they sometimes are -- of the sociobiologists: For every sociobiological explanation, we can find a cultural explanation as well.
 After all, culture operates by the same principles as evolution.

 There are many different ways to do any one task, but in the context of a certain physical environment and a certain culture, some ways of doing things work better than others.
 These are more likely to be "passed on" from one generation to the next, this time by learning.